Time Patrol Bon

-Time Patrol Bon (T・Pぼん, Taimu Patorōru Bon) is a Japanese manga series written and illustrated by Fujiko F. Fujio.
+Time Patrol Bon (T・Pぼん, Taimu Patorōru Bon) is a Japanese manga series written and illustrated by Fujiko Fujio.
 It was serialized in Ushio Publishing's Monthly Shōnen World and Monthly Comic Tom from 1978 to 1986.
 An anime television special, animated by Gallop, was broadcast on Nippon Television in October 1989.

 An original net animation (ONA) series, animated by Bones and consisting of two seasons of 12 episodes each, premiered on Netflix in May and July 2024, respectively.

 Plot

 The story focuses on Bon Namihira, a teenager who becomes part of a team of time-traveling agents tasked with saving people's lives during major historical events that happen across different eras and locations around the globe.